Key takeaways

 When you can’t afford payday loan repayment, your lender may sell your debt to a collection agency.
 Debt collectors can be aggressive.
 Expect persistent calls and letters as they try to recover the money.

 If the debt collection agency’s efforts fail, they might take you to court.
 In court, lenders have to prove that you owe them money.
-The judge will dismiss the case if they cannot provide loan documentation or the signed loan agreement or if the loan is past the statute of limitations.
+The judge will dismiss the case if the plaintiff cannot provide loan documentation or a signed loan agreement, or if the loan is past the statute of limitations on debt.

 Considering a short-term loan?